facebook/react-native-website/website/blog/2020-09-02-flatlist-on-viewable-items-changed.md

   }
 ```

-From the code, we can see the `top` and `bottom` value is related to the screen coordinate.
-I drew a graph to show the relationship between `metrics.offset`, `scrollOffset`, `metrics.length` , `top` and `bottom`, to help you better understand the above code.
+From the code, you can see the `top` and `bottom` value is related to the screen coordinate.
+I drew a graph to show the relationship between `metrics.offset`, `scrollOffset`, `metrics.length` , `top` and `bottom`.
+This graph will help you better understand the above code.

 <center><img src="/blog/assets/fvc-item-layout.png" width="400"/></center>